fledman/inheritable_instance/README.md

 ## Usage

-Insert the InheritableInstance module into your class's ancestor chain:
+Insert the `InheritableInstance` module into the ancestry chain of your class:
 ```ruby
 class FakeClass
   extend InheritableInstance